Empire Theatre (42nd Street): 1920s

-The Eltinge did not host many long-lasting productions during the 1920s, in part because of the growing popularity of larger theaters and because Woods was busy producing other shows.
-With only 829 seats, the Eltinge was smaller than most of the area's other theaters.
+The Eltinge did not host many long-lasting productions during the 1920s, likely because of the growing popularity of larger theaters and because Woods was busy producing other shows.
+With only 829 seats in 1919, the Eltinge was smaller than most of the area's other theaters.
 The play Ladies' Night, which opened in 1920, was the theater's first hit of that decade, running for nearly a year.
 In July 1921, Samuel Augenblick and Louis B. Brodsky bought the Liberty and Eltinge theaters from the heirs of Charlotte M. Goodridge, although this had no effect on Woods's lease.
 Later the same year, the theater hosted The Demi-Virgin, which transferred from the Times Square Theatre to finish its 268-performance run.
-The Demi-Virgin was the subject of a lengthy legal dispute regarding whether it was an "indecent" show, although Woods ultimately won that dispute.
+The Demi-Virgin was the subject of a lengthy legal dispute regarding whether it was an "indecent" show, which Woods ultimately won.
 After The Demi-Virgin closed, most of the Eltinge's productions ran for fewer than 200 performances, including East of Suez in 1922 and The Woman on the Jury in 1923.
 One of the exceptions was Archibald and Edgar Selwyn's comedy Spring Cleaning, which opened in November 1923 and ran for seven months.

 The firm of Mandelbaum & Lewine, along with Max N. Natanson, bought the Liberty and Eltinge theaters in November 1923 and immediately resold the theaters to Maximilian Zipkes.
 The Eltinge continued to host plays, although they were often not very popular.
 In early 1925, the theater hosted Leon Gordon's play The Piker, which was so negatively received that its leading performer, Lionel Barrymore, seldom appeared on Broadway again.
 That September, the Shubert brothers bought a 50-percent stake in Woods's lease.
 As part of the agreement, all productions staged at the Eltinge Theatre also had to be presented at one of the Shubert family's theaters.
 The Shubert family withdrew from the theater's operation in February 1926, leaving Woods with complete control over the house's bookings.
 By then, Woods was busy with other projects, having leased the Martin Beck Theatre and owning a half-stake in the Broadhurst Theatre.
-Woods continued to produce several short-lived plays at the Eltinge in the mid-1920s, featuring young actresses.
+In the mid-1920s, Woods continued to produce short-lived plays at the Eltinge, which featured several young actresses.
 These included Stolen Fruit (1925) with Ann Harding, The Ghost Train (1926) with Claudette Colbert, and Crime (1927) with Sylvia Sidney.